(1) Extension of 30 day temporary driving permit:

 (3) Replacement of lost, stolen or destroyed temporary driving permits.

-(a) In the event a customer’s temporary driving permit is lost, stolen or destroyed, a replacement may be issued by the Director of Customer Service Licensing and Records or his/her designee on a form designated by the Department upon receipt of a written request from the customer.
+(a) In the event a customer’s temporary driving permit is lost, stolen or destroyed, a replacement may be issued by the Commissioner’s designee on a form designated by the Department upon receipt of a written request from the customer.

 (b) Customers seeking replacement of a 180-day temporary driving permit shall provide both a copy of the citation from the Court and documentation from the Court that such charge remains pending.
 Such permit shall be valid for the applicable period provided in paragraph (1) or (2) of this regulation.